information-sharing-networks/signalsd/README.md

 ## Docker local development environment
 First, clone the repo.
 There is only one required env variable for the docker env:
 ```
-export SIGNALS_SECRET_KEY="" # add a random secret key here (used to sign the JWT tokens used in the service)
+SECRET_KEY="" # add a random secret key here (used to sign the JWT tokens used in the service)
 ```

 Follow the instructions below to run the signalsd service.
 This service handles